-A common approach to clustering is to just use words w_i as dimensions-often called CONTEXT WORDS-, i.e., to let the vector associated with word w, \vec{w} , be a record of how frequently w occurred close to the words w_i ; the intuition is that a word is defined by the 'company that it keeps', i.e., by the words with which it is most frequently encountered.
-Algorithms which assign words vector representations of this type scan a text and whenever they encounter a word w they increment all cells of \vec{w} corresponding to the words w_i that occur in the vicinity of w.
-The degree of vicinity is typically defined by a window of fixed size, by the number of either words or characters, varying strongly (compare, for example, a window of 5 words as in (Church & Hanks 1989) with a window of 100 characters as in (Schütze 1992)).
+A common approach to clustering is to just use words as dimensions, i.e., to let the vector associated with word w, C(w), be a record of how frequently woccurred close to word w_i ; the underlying idea is that a word is defined by the 'company that it keeps', i.e., by the words with which it is most frequently encountered (e.g., (Brown et al. 1992)).
+Algorithms assigning to words vector representations of this type scan a text and whenever they encounter a word w they increment all cells of C(w) corresponding to the words w_i that occur in the vicinity of w, typically within a window of fixed size.
+The words chosen as dimensions are often called CONTEXT WORDS.